 Note that the complete paperwork must be remitted to the chosen City Hall at least 45 days prior to the planned legal wedding ceremony date.
-Depending on your country of origin, completing the steps and required documents may take a few weeks, so I recommend that you plan at least 3 to 5 months ahead, so you do not find yourselves caught short of time if there is any delay in getting one of the documents, and you also have enough time to expedite the paperwork to French Polynesia.
+Depending on your country of origin, completing the steps and required documents may take a few weeks, so I recommend that you plan at least 3 to 5 months ahead, so you do not find yourselves caught short of time if there is any delay in getting one of the documents, and you also have enough time to ship the paperwork to French Polynesia.

 The costs involved in this process are those of ordering certificates at home, getting them stamped for international use, and translating services (into French).

 I am experienced in assisting my clients from around the world in this process and will guide you through step-by-step, to make it as easy as possible on your end.
 I will also be there on the day to act as the translator during the ceremony (into English) and will be accompanied by another staff to act as your witnesses as well when needed.
+Nelly

 For those of you of French-citizenship, not living permanently in French Polynesia:

 In France, and as such in Tahiti, people of French citizenship can only get legally married at the place where they live/reside (or their parents’ place).
 As a French citizen, you will therefore be required to produce supporting documents that you have indeed been living permanently and continuously in the chosen commune/town, prior to being eligible to get married on that commune/town; in addition to your residency document(s) you’ll be asked for a copy of a utility bill as a proof of residency at your Polynesian location, noting names and a physical address, among other documents.